angular-schule/angular-cli-ghpages/docs/README_standalone.md

 ## Extra

 For your convenience, the command will recognize the [environment variable](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings) `GH_TOKEN` and will replace this pattern in the `--repo` string.
-Please **do NOT disable the silent mode** if you have any credentials in the repository URL!
-Read more about [Github tokens here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

 In example, the following command runs [on our Travis-CI](https://travis-ci.org/angular-buch/book-monkey2):